dell/csi-powerflex/test/e2e-fsgroup/README.md

 ### Verify Installation

 After installation, check the Ginkgo version with:
 ```bash
 /root/go/bin/ginkgo version
 ```

 You should see output similar to:
 ```
 Ginkgo Version 2.x.x
 ```

+### Move the Ginkgo Binary

 Move the Ginkgo binary to a more accessible location:
 ```bash
 mv /root/go/bin/ginkgo /usr/bin/ginkgo
 ```